Our Values

 Publishing

-While students should not chase papers, I encourage them to publish.
+While we should not chase papers, I encourage group members to publish regularly.
 First, writing is thinking.
 Second, sharing our discoveries with the community is a way to advance our field.
 Third, publishing allows us to collect feedback, which leads to new and higher-quality ideas.
-Finally, attending conferences and publishing papers can help students secure their next position, and the ability to communicate complex information is critical for ANY post-graduation career.
+Finally, attending conferences and publishing papers can help one secure their next position, and the ability to communicate complex information is critical for ANY post-graduation career.
 For these reasons, graduate students should plan one publication per year after their first year.
-I also encourage undergraduate students to get involved with publishing if they have time and interest in developing scientific writing skills.
+I also encourage UG students to get involved with publishing if they have time and interest in scientific writing.

 Funding

-I don't expect students to bring funding (and being fully funded does not guarantee acceptance).
-That said, I encourage (and will support) students to identify and apply for funding opportunities they are eligible for, such as fellowships, travel grants, and student awards.
-Applying to obtain access to resources is a critical component of many post-graduation jobs.
-Therefore, getting experience with the process is, in my opinion, an important aspect of undergraduate and graduate training.
+I don't expect mentees to bring funding (and being fully funded does not guarantee acceptance into the group).
+That said, I encourage (and will support) my mentees to identify and apply for funding opportunities they are eligible for, such as fellowships, travel grants, and awards.
+Securing resources is a critical component of many post-graduation jobs.
+Therefore, getting experience with the process is an important aspect of academic and research training.

 Career goals

-I don't expect my students to stay in academia (I didn't want to be a Professor when I was a student).
-While I can provide first-hand advice on pursuing a faculty career, I will do my best to support students interested in any other career path (and the ones who don't know what they want to do next yet).
+I don't expect group members to stay in academia (I didn't want to be a Professor when I was a student).
+While I can provide first-hand advice on pursuing a faculty career, I will do my best to support mentees interested in other career paths (and those who don't know what they want to do next yet).

 How to Reach Out